inogs/OGSParaviewSuite/OGSPlugins/OGSAnnotateDateTime/readme.md

 ## OGS Annotate Date Time

 The **OGS Annotate Date Time** plugin is a simple tool to print in the GUI the current instant date and time.
+It is best to apply this plugin on the **OGS Reader** or any of the **OGS Time Statistics** filters.

 The **OGS Reader** uses the time structure to store the time stamp in the time array.
 By default, this plugin reads the data from the timestamp and converts it to a readable format using the _ctime_ library.
 At the user's request, the metadata array can be used instead to obtain a representation of the time.
 This solution is usually more accurate since it involves less conversions.
 The output is in the form the user has inputed using the [date time format](http://strftime.org/).